Aditya-043-nit/ImageNet100-Model-Comparison/README.md

 ## Observation

+VGG19 achieved the highest Top-1 accuracy (71.36%), outperforming both ResNet34 (62.76%) and EfficientNetB0 (60.64%), despite the latter architectures generally being considered more parameter-efficient and effective on standard ImageNet benchmarks.

-I don't have a definitive explanation.
-My leading hypothesis is that the architectural assumptions behind ResNet34 and EfficientNetB0 were developed for higher-resolution inputs, whereas VGG19's simple stack of 3×3 convolutions may preserve useful information better at 64×64 resolution.
-However, I would need additional ablation studies to verify this.
+I do not have a definitive explanation for this result.
+My leading hypothesis is that the architectural assumptions behind ResNet34 and EfficientNetB0 were developed and tuned primarily for higher-resolution inputs, whereas VGG19's straightforward stack of 3×3 convolutions may preserve useful spatial information more effectively at 64×64 resolution.
+Another possible factor is that the optimizer-switching strategy (Adam → SGD) may have affected the architectures differently.
+Additional ablation studies, such as varying input resolution, modifying the initial downsampling layers, or testing alternative optimization schedules, would be needed to validate these hypotheses.
 ---

 ## 🚀 How to Run